 How Long to Ship a Car?

-Shipping a car is not necessarily an everyday event – so we’re sure you have plenty of questions that you need to be cleared up before you commit to shipping your vehicle.
+Shipping a car is not necessarily an everyday event – so we’re sure you have plenty of questions that need to be cleared up before you commit to shipping your vehicle.
 As with many decisions in life, money and time are two of the biggest factors in making your decision.
-When we talk to potential clients, the question of “How much will it cost to ship a car?” is often directly followed by “How long does it take to ship a car?”.
+When we talk to potential clients, the question “How much will it cost to ship a car?” is often directly followed by “How long does it take to ship a car?”.

 The most obvious factor, the further the drive, the longer it will take.
 As our team at Number 1 Auto Transport Group operates with safety and security in mind, all of our carriers and drivers follow the posted speed limits and operate according to the USDOT’s Hours of Service Regulations.
-Ensuring proper rest breaks and on/off duty rules means drivers are careful and alert at all times on the road.
+Ensuring proper rest breaks and on/off duty rules means drivers are always careful and alert on the road.

 Realistically, this means that transit time – from the day of loading to the day of unloading – will range from 400 to 500 miles per day, depending on the route.
-While our team members can make great time rolling across the flat plains on clear, high-speed highways, they can lose time on winding mountain climbs and through crowded metropolitan areas.
+While our team members can have a great time rolling across the flat plains on clear, high-speed highways, they can lose time on winding mountain climbs and through crowded metropolitan areas.

 So don’t expect that we can overnight a car across the country, but expect that we can provide a reasonable and accurate estimate of the shortest possible time from pick-up to delivery.

 Just as in real estate, location matters quite a bit.
 Some areas are harder to reach than others.
 The closer a location is to main highways, interstates, and metropolitan areas, the more likely there will be easy access for carriers.
 Rural areas, with rough and winding roads, tight passages, and low clearance areas, present a greater difficulty delay.
 At Number 1 Auto Transport Group, we provide our customers’ exact location pick up and delivery.